coolmaksat/hvpapp/README.md

 ## Usage:

-To run the tool, the user needs to provide a VCF file along with either an OMIM ID of the disease or a list of phenotypes (HPO or MPO terms).
+To run the tool, the user needs to provide a **VCF file** along with either an **OMIM ID** of the disease or a **list of phenotypes (HPO or MPO terms)**.

-a) Prioritize disease-causing variants using OMIM ID and coding model and keeping all variants:
+a) Prioritize disease-causing variants using OMIM ID and coding model while keeping all variants:

 	bin/phenomenet-vp -f data/Pfeiffer.vcf -o OMIM:101600 -m Coding -a